siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 Structure|Type|Description
 ---------|----|-----------
 [                                            |                             |
-fundingtxid                                  |(string)                     |the fundingtxids available on the asset chain ]                                            |                             |
+fundingtxid                                  |(string)                     |the txid of the transaction that created and funded the relevant contract
+]                                            |                             |

 ## dicestatus